 ORGANIZATION: Kounkuey Design Initiative (KDI)

-Kounkuey Design Initiative (KDI) is a non-profit design and community development organization, that partners with underserved communities in the US, Africa, and Latin America to physically transform communities and in the process, improve environmental, economic, and social quality of life.
+Kounkuey Design Initiative (KDI) is a non-profit design and community development firm that partners with people living in extreme poverty to design and implement solutions that permanently transform their communities and improve their quality of life.
 KDI began in 2006 as a two-week independent research project between six students from Harvard University’s Graduate School of Design.
-Today, it is an innovative design and community development firm that partners with communities to design and implement projects that improve the physical environment and simultaneously introduce new economic activity and social development opportunities.
+Today it is an innovative design and community development firm that partners with communities in Africa, Latin America, and the United States to transform underserved neighborhoods into thriving communities.
+In response to each community’s unique priority needs, KDI works with residents to design and implement projects that improve the physical environment and simultaneously introduce new economic activity and social development opportunities.

 KDI believes participatory design and long-term investment are key to sustainable development.
 Working collaboratively with communities from conception through implementation, KDI enhances their ideas with technical knowledge and creativity, and connects them to extant resources.

 All qualified applicants will receive consideration for employment without regard to their race,religion, ancestry, national origin, sex, sexual orientation, age, disability, marital status or medical condition.

 Send electronic copy of cover letter, resume, portfolio, and writing sample, to Chelina Odbert at [email protected].